Auckland Art Gallery

 Auckland Art Gallery (Toi o Tāmaki) is the principal public gallery in Auckland, New Zealand.
 It has the most extensive collection of national and international art in New Zealand and frequently hosts travelling international exhibitions.

 Set below the hilltop Albert Park in the central-city area of Auckland, the gallery was established in 1888 as the first permanent art gallery in New Zealand.

 The building originally housed both the Auckland Art Gallery and the Auckland public library, and opened with collections donated by benefactors Governor Sir George Grey and James Tannock Mackelvie.
 This was the second public art gallery in New Zealand, after the Dunedin Public Art Gallery, which opened three years earlier in 1884.
 Wellington's New Zealand Academy of Fine Arts opened in 1892 and a Wellington Public Library in 1893.

-In 2009, it was announced that the gallery received a donation of artworks from American businessman Julian Robertson, valued at over $100 million, the largest ever of its kind in the region.
+In 2009, it was announced that the gallery received a donation of artworks from American hedge fund manager Julian Robertson, valued at over $100 million, the largest ever of its kind in the region.
 The works were put on display in 2024.